NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 If you run the script with a '-h' option, you will see the following help message:
 ```
 Usage: warm_performance_tier [-f filesystem_endpoint] [-v volume_name] [-d directory] [-t max_directory_threads] [-x max_read_threads] [-n nfs_type] [-h] [-V]
-where
+Where:
   -f filesystem_endpoint - Is the hostname or IP address of the FSx for ONTAP file system.
   -v volume_name - Is the ID of the volume.
   -n nfs_type - Is the NFS version to use.
 Default is nfs4.
   -d directory - Is the root directory to start the process from.
   -t max_directory_threads - Is the maximum number of threads to use to process directories.
-Default is 10.
+The default is 10.
   -x max_read_threads - Is the maximum number of threads to use to read files.
-Default is 4.
+The default is 4.
   -V - Enable verbose output.
 Displays the thread ID, date (in epoch seconds), then the directory or file being processed.
   -h - Prints this help information.